Ruby Romaine: Biography

 Septuagenarian Ruby Romaine's family originally hails from Wisconsin.
 When her family moved to California they lived in a trailer.
 Her parents were extremely obese: "I don't think I ever saw them put anything in their mouths that didn't have milk, butter, and cheese in it."
 Ruby's space in the trailer was whatever was left over after they sat down.
 Ruby says that she was an early bloomer: "I had hair in all four locations and bazongas like two torpedos."
 Sometime before the age of fifteen, her uncle Rosco lost his job as a mule skinner and came to live with her family.
 Rosco made sexual advances towards her, for which he stood trial.
 The judge made him join the navy and sent him to Guam where he died.
 "God rest his sweaty paws," says Ruby.
 According to the 1998 book Tracey Takes On, Ruby had a short-lived marriage to entertainer Tubby Lapels, chairman emeritus of the Hermosa Beach Friars Club, which produced her daughter Desirée (Melinda Dillon).
-However, according to the episode "Tracey Takes On...
-America", Desirée was actually the product of a secret love affair with then-Senator Joseph McCarthy.
+However, according to the Tracey Takes On... episode "America", Desirée was actually the product of a secret love affair with then-Senator Joseph McCarthy.
 "He was the first guy I did it with in a blimp," reveals Ruby.

 Aside from Desirée, Ruby also has a son, Buddy.
-He was the product of incestuous affair she had with her uncle, Shep.
+He was the product of an incestuous affair that she had with her uncle Shep.
 Buddy didn't meet his "uncle daddy" until he was an adult.
 As a child, Buddy appeared as the "Tasty Bread Boy" in television commercials.
-When he was seventeen, he decided that he wanted to fight in the Vietnam War.
+When he was 17, he decided that he wanted to fight in the Vietnam War.
 He returned shell-shocked.
 He lives with Ruby to this very day.
 Despite his harrowing experience, Buddy still misses Vietnam.
 To fill the void, he adopted a Vietnamese Pot-bellied, Oinky.
 Ruby makes sure that Buddy takes his antipsychotic medication daily, although he seemingly has lapses.
 Ruby gave birth to both her children six months apart.
 She explains, "That way I could spend a lot of time with them and make sure that they were growing up right."
-Desirée steals things from the morgue where she works and Buddy frequently runs around the streets in Ruby's bathroom screaming, "Stop the noise!".
+Desirée steals things from the morgue where she works, and Buddy frequently runs around the neighborhood in Ruby's bathroom screaming, "Stop the noise!
+Stop the noise!"

 Ruby currently resides in East Hollywood, Los Angeles, California.
 Her makeup career began when the film Pirate of the Plains, starring actor Errol Flynn, began filming in her town.
 Flynn took a liking to an underage Ruby and slept with her.
 Ruby, threatening to go public with the affair, was offered a job doing makeup on the film, thus kickstarting her makeup career.
 She is the oldest working member of the Make-Up Artists and Hair Stylists Guild.
-"I've been working here fifty years, hell, I'm almost out of rouge!"
+"I've been working here fifty years—hell, I'm almost out of rouge!"
 Ruby chooses to make her makeup the old-fashioned way, in a blender.
 She has over 720 film and television shows to her credit.